 by Yasemin Zahra

 Why Syria?
 Our obligation to building the international working class is seldom the easy thing to do, especially in a time of open economic war and aggression.
 The mainstream media channels, bought and sold by big business, are not worker institutions and do not represent the interests of working people.
-Undeterred by corporate pressure, our delegation of 20 brave-hearted laborers accepted the invitation to the World Federation Trade Union Conference by Syrian trade unionists as opportunity to build relationships with fellow workers and witness the country for ourselves.
+Undeterred by corporate pressure, our delegation of 20 laborers attended the World Federation Trade Union Conference hosted by Syrian trade unionists.
+This was an opportunity for us to build relationships with our union counterparts and witness the country for ourselves.

 During our off time, we were free to travel around the country as we wished.
 Walking through Old Damascus and its timeless historical sites and markets, I saw a resilient people determined to continue a normal life after a majority of the region was liberated from the terrorist “rebel” forces.
 A mosque standing peacefully next to a church was not uncommon.
 However, in all its architectural beauty, the impact of the war and crippling sanctions in some regions was apparent in infrastructure.
 Free healthcare and education can only go so far when the working class economy is being squeezed by coercive, imperialist powers.
 Sanctions have a debilitating impact on the working class economy and only hurt the poorest of people, not governments.
 Syria is no exception.